 - Goat cheese log: You don’t have to, but I prefer to soften the goat cheese to room temp that way it’s nice and creamy and it doesn’t cool down the warm bacon date jam.

-How do you make this goat cheese log with bacon date jam? ( + tips)
+How to make this goat cheese log with bacon date jam ( + tips)